King Edward's School, Birmingham: Origins and New Street site

+Edgbaston site and Second World War

 By 1936 the old building on New Street had become a fire risk, and soot from the nearby train station was also an issue.
 The school also did not have any nearby space for sports, and had to travel to the playing fields near the present-day school.
 As a result, plans were made by the Governors and the then Headmaster, Edwin Thirlwall England, to move to a new site at Edgbaston Park Road/Bristol Road, in Edgbaston, along with the girls' school.
 At the time this new site was in the countryside, along with the nearby university.

-Ironically, the temporary buildings erected on the new site in 1936 burnt down.
-The school was forced to move, if only for a short time, to the University of Birmingham's Great Hall and surrounding buildings until new temporary buildings could be erected.
+Ironically, the temporary buildings erected on South Field of the new site in 1936 burnt down.
+The school was forced to move for a time to the University of Birmingham's Great Hall and surrounding buildings until new temporary buildings could be erected.
 The move was complicated by the outbreak of the Second World War, and the subsequent evacuation of the pupils to Repton School for a short period.

-By 1940 enough of the new buildings designed by Holland W. Hobbiss had been built for the school to begin lessons.
-In 1945 the schools became direct grant grammar schools, which meant that the Governors had to relinquish some control over the running of the school.
-The schools were finally completed around 1948, although the 1950s saw a period of expansion under the Chief Master Ronald G. Lunt, appointed 1952, including the construction of a swimming pool and the building of a chapel from a specially salvaged portion of the upper corridor of the New Street building.
-In 1976 the two schools became, once again, independent schools, due to the termination of the Direct Grant scheme by the then Prime Minister Harold Wilson.
-The school remains independent and is still on the Edgbaston site.
+October 1939 saw the requisition by the War Office of the temporary buildings and surrounding playing fields, and they were used by the British and US armies for the remainder of the war.
+This use included, from February 1945, the basing of the 6888th Central Postal Directory Battalion: the only all-female, all-Black US Army unit to be deployed overseas during the war.
+The 855 women of the battalion were sent to Birmingham to sort and redirect a huge backlog of mail for US service personnel in Europe.
+The women of '6888' (Six Triple Eight) lived and worked at King Edward's for 3 months to sort and despatch over 17 million items of mail, processing approximately 65,000 pieces of mail per shift at a rate of 3 shifts per day.
+In May 2019, US Ambassador Woody Johnson presented a blue plaque to the school to commemorate the 6888th's achievement; the plaque now features on the route of guided tours organised by the Black Heritage Walks Network.
+The temporary buildings were later converted into classrooms before being demolished in 1958.